musinsky/ROOTHighlight/README.md

 ``` {.cpp}
 void TCanvas::Highlighted(TVirtualPad *pad, TObject *obj, Int_t x, Int_t y)
 ```
-- `pad` is pointer to pad with histogram or graph
+- `pad` is pointer to pad with highlighted histogram or graph
 - `obj` is pointer to highlighted histogram or graph
-- `x` is highlighted X bin for 1D histogram or highlighted i-th point for graph
+- `x` is highlighted x bin for 1D histogram or highlighted x-th point for graph
-- `y` is highlighted Y bin for 2D histogram (for 1D histogram or graph not in use)
+- `y` is highlighted y bin for 2D histogram (for 1D histogram or graph not in use)

 ``` {.cpp}
 root [] .x $ROOTSYS/tutorials/hsimple.C